jengibre-agb/Anki-Styling-Template/README.md

   if you're using it you can simply go to the web version, they display correctly there.

-Tested on linux and web, use preferably on and ipad or something w/ a big screen
+Tested on linux and web, use preferably an ipad or something w/ a big screen
       as this was conceived to be used on a desktop.

 Don't know about macOs, I imagine it'd work, if you try them let me know